 To edit the ".dotx" file I'd have to open up the ".dotx" within Word specifically by doing "File" - "Open."
 The purpose of a ".dotx" file is to act a template for a new Word document, rather than to act as a template to be filled in and reused (like a Woodpecker template).

 If you want to use a ".dotx" file as your Woodpecker document, you'll have to specifically open up the ".dotx" file instead of just "double-clicking" it, since Word will create a new instance of the template file and your Woodpecker fields will not transfer.
+Also, ".dotx" files cannot be added to your Document Collection because they are not compatible with our Multi-populate or Questionnaire features.

 The best way to avoid this is to save a copy of the ".dotx" file as a ".docx" file and then distribute and use the ".docx" version, as the Woodpecker fields will be saved and will transfer.